joclin/arrowfy/README.md

 Double-click on .sketchplugin file.

 ## Usage
-Select one or multiple paths, then hit CTRL-a to add auto-styled arrowheads.
+Select one or multiple paths, then hit CTRL-Shift-A to add auto-styled arrowheads.

 ## Versions